Home / Southeast Asia / Thailand / Braised Pork Leg

 • Pre-cut pork sitting at room temperature

-Avoid vendors who slice large amounts of pork leg in advance and let it sit out, which can allow bacterial growth and temperature abuse.
+Avoid vendors who pre-slice large quantities of pork leg and leave it out, as this can compromise freshness and quality over time.

 • Cloudy, greasy braising liquid

 Quality braising liquid should be clear (though dark).
-Excessive cloudiness may indicate poor maintenance or very old, potentially unsafe liquid.
+Excessive cloudiness may indicate poor maintenance or a lack of freshness in the stock.

 • Unrefrigerated garnishes and sauces

-Condiments like chopped garlic in vinegar should be kept cool to prevent spoilage.
+Condiments like chopped garlic in vinegar should be kept cool to ensure their optimal freshness and flavor.

 • Stalls with very low turnover